ultimate271/notes/martin/storm01Prologue01.md

 purpose," but to that Thoren Smallwood said, "In a swordfight, a man’s surest defense is the swift stroke that slays his foe, not cringing behind a shield."

+### Lord Mormont, the "Old Bear", who decided to wait for his scouts, knowing not if they will return
 Neither Smallwood nor Wythers had the command, though.
 Lord Mormont did, and Mormont was waiting for his other scouts, for Jarman Buckwell and the men who’d climbed the Giant’s Stair, and for Qhorin Halfhand and Jon Snow, who’d gone to